 You can provide a unique code for your viewers to type into the chat.
 Once the system captures the code, it will generate a message to the person’s Facebook which comes with a link directing them to a payment page.
 This way, your users will be able to instantly purchase your product while watching your e-commerce live stream in a matter of a few clicks.

 As a business owner, order capturing software also provides several user-friendly features that eases your keeping track of your orders from start to end:

 - Direct connection into your Facebook account, which allows for a hassle free set up.

 - Automated tracking for your inventory, orders and payments.

 - Instant prompt for buyers to follow through and make payment by sending out the check-out link once the special code has been captured.

-Upmesh is also the first order capturing software which has integrated payment functions into their system.
+Order capturing software has integrated payment functions into their system.
 This saves you time as the system will track the payment and alert you when the item has been paid and is ready to be delivered.
 You no longer have to manually check for payment from the clients.

 E-commerce Live Stream Examples

 Like Videre, many businesses are making use of platforms like Facebook and Instagram to hold social media live streams.

 At the end of the class, viewers were able to receive voucher codes for their purchase.
 These voucher codes were added into the live stream as a graphic overlay.
 Graphic overlays like these can be designed to suit the needs of your e-commerce live stream.
 If needed, our in-house graphic designer will be able to help you customise the graphics that you need.